-- Obtains the necessary permits, licenses, and other documents enabling his client to hunt legally.
+- Obtains the necessary permits enabling his client to hunt legally.

-- It is his responsibility to obtain the necessary permits to convey and export his client’s trophies and to see to it that the trophies are delivered in good shape and order.
+- It is his responsibility to obtain the necessary permits to convey and export his client’s trophies and to see that they are delivered in good shape and order.

-Although the professional hunter oversees the hunting camp and sees to the skinning and handling of the trophies, and at times provides transport on a hunting trip, it does not exempt the Hunting Outfitter from his overall responsibility to his client.
+The professional hunter oversees the hunting camp.
+Including seeing the trophies’ skinning and handling.
+As well as providing transport on a hunting trips.
+However, this does not exempt the South African Outfitter from his responsibility to his client.

-In many cases, the professional hunter and the Hunting Outfitter are the same people and responsible for the combined duties and functions.
-They must also have both permits to operate as a professional hunter and as hunting outfitter.
+In many cases, the professional hunter and the Hunting Outfitter are the same people and are responsible for the combined duties and functions.

 Therefore they must also have both permits to operate as a professional hunter and as a hunting outfitter.